Daniel Bernard (footballer)

 Daniel Bernard (29 September 1949 – 9 April 2020) was a French professional footballer who played as a goalkeeper.

 Career

-Born in Paris, Bernard played club football for Paris-Neuilly, Rennes, Paris Saint-Germain, Brest and Monaco.
+Born in Paris, Bernard played club football for Rennes, Paris Saint-Germain, Brest and Monaco.

-He represented France at youth level, but never played for the senior team, though he was an unused substitute on one occasion.
+He represented France at youth level, but never played for the senior team, being an unused substitute on one occasion.

 Later life and death

 Bernard died on 9 April 2020 aged 70, a few weeks after the death of his daughter.